We have picked out some of the best Skrill betting sites below, based on our own experience of using their cashiers to deposit and withdraw funds.

 Many punters tend to use e-wallets for withdrawals and Skrill is indeed a popular choice.
 Most of the time, the funds will be in your Skrill account within just a few hours, or sometimes even less.
 A majority of the betting sites in the UK tend to state that e-wallet withdrawals will arrive on the same day, protecting themselves against potential delays.

 Nevertheless, Skrill is one of the fastest withdrawal methods around and if you like getting your hands on winnings quickly, then Skrill - or any other e-wallet for that matter - is the right payment method for you.
-Deposits are also convenient, as we already have touched on, given that you only need an email and a password to confirm purchases.
+Deposits are also convenient, as we have already touched on, given that you only need an email and a password to confirm purchases.

 Isak is an experienced content writer with a background in sports journalism.
-Having focused mainly on football in the past, he certainly knows a thing or two about the betting industry.
-At BettingLounge, Isak makes sure that all of the content is up to date, specialising in reviews of UK betting sites.
+Having focused mainly on football in the past, he certainly knows a thing or two about the betting industry and what makes a good bookie.
+At BettingLounge, he makes sure that the content is up-to-date and presented in the best way possible.